 Medtech Snapshot is back as we talk with Rohullah Latif who shares his insights on how artificial intelligence (AI) is changing the face of medical device manufacturing.
 Hear how AI is helping operations become more proactive, while reducing assembly errors. #artificialintelligence #AI #manufacturing #medtech #medicaldevice #snapshot The quickest way to overcome a business challenge is to get help from those who are experienced in besting your beast!
 The team at Square-1 Engineering is comprised of a variety of technical and project management professionals who are subject matter experts in the areas of NPD, Quality, Compliance and Manufacturing Engineering.
 Learn more about how we can solve your work and project problems today to get you back on track!

-About the AuthorTravis Smith is the founder and managing director of Square-1 Engineering, a life sciences consulting firm, providing end to end technical project services to companies which design, develop and or manufacture products in Southern California.
-He successfully served the life sciences marketplace in SoCal for over 15 years specializing in engineering services, consulting, project outsourcing and leadership development.
-In 2019 he was recognized as a ‘40 Under 40’ honoree by the Greater Irvine Chamber of Commerce as a top leader in Orange County, CA. Archives
+About the AuthorTravis Smith is the founder and managing director of Square-1 Engineering, a medical device consulting firm, providing end to end engineering and compliance services.
+He successfully served the life sciences marketplace in SoCal for over 15 years and has been recognized as a ‘40 Under 40’ honoree by the Greater Irvine Chamber of Commerce as a top leader in Orange County, CA. Categories

 All